bat-amgalan09/605final/README.md

 ```
 ## Python, hardware dependency

-Pytorch.ddp, cpu, standard gpu processes doesn't require specific versions.
-But multi GPU utilization will require the system to use CUDA 12.8.
+Cpu, standard gpu processes doesn't require specific versions.
+But multi GPU utilization will require the system to use CUDA 12+ with correct driver to be used.
+As for ALPA, it is confusing to find right versions due to its dependency on JAXlib.